redsanket/spark/external/storm/guide/tutorials/dh_spout.rst

 ######

 This example uses the Rainbow DH spout that gets data from the Data Highway through the Registry Service.
-The Registry Service requires YCA v2 authentication.
+The Registry Service requires YCA v2 authentication when security is enabled (which it must be in production).

 In `EventCountTopology.java <https://git.ouroath.com/storm/storm-contrib/blob/master/rainbow_spout_example/src/main/java/com/yahoo/spout/http/rainbow/EventCountTopology.java>`_,
 the method ``runTopology`` creates the topology builder, sets the spot, and attaches the bolt before submitting the topology for execution.